 I often work on consulting projects with umpteen clients from across the globe.
 The nature of the works I usually receive necessitates me to take on the role of a system admin.
 Now, this role is trailed by come common issues.
 This article revolves around one such concern.
+Let us learn about Server Role Member.

 SELECT IS_SRVROLEMEMBER('sysadmin'); GO